Spanish-language version

 Teaching materials from the CLEAN collection

-Despite the best efforts of the CLEAN team to keep our teaching materials up-to-date, impacts to the climate system are changing rapidly.
+Despite the best efforts of the CLEAN team to keep our teaching materials up-to-date, impacts on the climate system are changing rapidly.
 Be sure to seek up-to-date graphics and data to supplement some of these activities.

 Middle school